alexmanrique/blog/_posts/2020-08-21-create-your-personal-website-without-hosting.md

 2 - Look for a template that you like on Github
 ---------------------------------------------------
 The second thing you should do is to look for a template that you like on Github.
-There are two topics in Github where you can find examples of websites:
+There are two topics on Github where you can find examples of websites:
 - <a href="https://github.com/topics/personal-website">personal website topic</a>
 - <a href="https://github.com/topics/portfolio-template">portfolio template topic</a>

 You can get inspiration with the different websites that appear in the previous links.
-I choosed <a href="https://github.com/mmacneil/devfolio">devfolio</a> because it's a simple responsive single-page portfolio and it meet my needs.
+I chosed <a href="https://github.com/mmacneil/devfolio">devfolio</a> because it's a simple responsive single-page portfolio and it meet my needs.

 3 - Fork the repository that has your favourite template
 ---------------------------------------------------------
 Once you find the one that you like you have to do a fork of this repository to be able to modify the template with your own data.
 You will see that in your personal space you will have a new repository.

 ![fork repository]({{ site.baseurl }}/images/fork-repository.png)